engineyard/ey-cloud-recipes/cookbooks/postgresql9_extensions/README.md

 ``postgresql9_seg "dbname""``

+##sslinfo
+###supported versions: 9.0, 9.1
+The sslinfo module provides information about the SSL certificate that the current client provided when connecting to PostgreSQL.
+The module is useless (most functions will return NULL) if the current connection does not use SSL.

+Enabling this extension:

+* Edit main/recipes/default.rb and comment out the line shown below.
+Replace dbname with the name of the database you want this extension applied to.

+``postgresql9_sslinfo "dbname""``

 ##tablefunc
 ###supported versions: 9.0, 9.1
 The tablefunc module includes various functions that return tables (that is, multiple rows).
 These functions are useful both in their own